 Sadly, his complete commercial recordings fit on one CD.
 A marvel to listen to.
 Beautifully rounded sound, rhythmic solidity, with grace and nobility.

-I adore his recordings up to the 1940s – I find most of his later studio recordings somewhat stilted (Schumann’s Carnaval being a notable exception), but his live and early performances are thrilling.
+I particularly adore his recordings up to the 1940s; some of his later studio recordings are more reserved (Schumann’s Carnaval being a notable exception), but his live and early performances are thrilling.
 Although known for his Beethoven and Brahms, it is his Chopin and Liszt that I find most exciting.

 Having made the first complete recording of Beethoven Sonatas, Schnabel was known as a Beethoven specialist but plays all the German and Viennese composers with marvelous clarity.
 His Waldstein Sonata is phenomenal.

 Another pianist who died young, Kapell had a fiery temperament that suited the Khatchaturian Concerto that launched him to stardom.
 His Prokofiev Third Concerto is electric.